-I still have to decide if I prefer the cake warm from the oven, or after a few hours of fridge.
-Today I’m sharing with you’re the recipe for this ricotta crumb cake, as part of a Tuscan cooking repertoire, as an unmissable summer cake, and I’ll let you decide when to serve it, if you are in hurry or armed by adamant patience.
+I still have to decide if I prefer the cake warm from the oven, or after a few hours of resting in the fridge.
+Today I’m sharing with you’re the recipe for this ricotta crumb cake, as part of a Tuscan cooking repertoire, as an unmissable summer cake, and I’ll let you decide when to serve it, if you are in a hurry or armed by adamant patience.

 Butter.
-I used both unsalted and a rich semi-salted butter, they work perfectly well.
+I used both unsalted and rich semi-salted butter.
+They work perfectly well.

 More than a filling

 The recipe Sabrina gave me for the filling called for fresh ricotta, a tiny glass of vinsanto, a sprinkle of cinnamon and a generous handful of roughly chopped dark chocolate.
-If you make this cake for the first time, start with this combination and you’ll fall in love.
-Then, for the next cake you’ll bake – as I am sure you’ll bake it more than once – play with your imagination, or use one of these possible fillings I tried over summer.
+If you make this cake for the first time, start with this combination, and you’ll fall in love.
+Then, for the next cake, you’ll bake, play with your imagination, or use one of these possible fillings I tried over summer.

 Ricotta and grapes, with rosemary.
 This is Tommaso’s favourite combination.
 I patiently cut open all the grapes, remove the tiny seeds, then sprinkle them with cane sugar, the leaves from a few thyme sprigs and the grated zest of half a lemon.
 Very classy, end of summer cake.